Orange Cardamom Scones

 orange scones dripping with glaze.
 An orange is in the background

-These homemade scones are American-style scones.
-These are quite different from English scones.
-English scones aren’t very sweet or as flaky as American scones, and they’re traditionally served with butter, jam, and cream.
-American scones on the other hand are sweet, buttery and usually served all on their own.
+These orange cardamom scones are American-style scones, which are quite different from English ones.
+English scones are usually plain and served with butter, jam, and cream, but American scones are sweeter, richer, and flakier, and they’re usually eaten on their own.

 a spoon dripping white glaze on scones